Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Abstract

 \section{Abstract}

-Liquid--liquid phase separation governs a broad spectrum of phenomena in biology, physics, and materials science.
-While traditionally explored in equilibrium contexts, growing evidence underscores the transformative role of active components, such as motor proteins, enzymatic catalysts, and synthetic microswimmers, in modulating the dynamics of phase-separated systems.
-Here, we encapsulate motile bacteria within phase-separated aqueous droplets to examine how internal activity shapes interfacial behavior.
-By tuning bacterial density, we control the magnitude of active stresses at the droplet interface.
-At low activity, we observe scale-dependent interfacial fluctuations featuring propagative wave modes.
-Remarkably, despite the low Reynolds number regime, these waves arise from an effective inertial response that emerges when bacterial active stresses balance viscous dissipation.
-At high activity, droplets exhibit pronounced deformation that exceeds the Rayleigh--Plateau instability threshold, accompanied by enhanced motility that accelerates coarsening.
-Our findings demonstrate how active stresses can reshape morphology and dynamics in multiphase systems, offering new insights into the physics of internally driven phase-separated fluids.
+Liquid–liquid phase separation is important across biology, physics, and materials science.
+Although usually studied at equilibrium, active components—such as motor proteins, enzymes, and synthetic microswimmers—are increasingly recognized as key players in reshaping phase separation dynamics. {Yet how internally generated active stresses are transmitted to capillary interfaces to reshape three-dimensional droplet dynamics remains poorly understood.} Here, we encapsulate dense suspensions of motile bacteria inside phase-separated aqueous droplets, creating a closed droplet whose interface is driven from within by {bacterial turbulence}.
+By varying bacterial density, we control the active stress at the droplet interface. {At low bacterial density}, we observe scale-dependent interfacial fluctuations that propagate as waves.
+In this low Reynolds number regime, these waves arise from an effective inertial response, generated when active bacterial stresses balance passive viscous damping of the interface. {At higher bacterial density}, droplets deform strongly—exceeding the Plateau–Rayleigh instability threshold—and even form bacteria-scale filaments—a morphology without a passive counterpart.
+Enhanced droplet motility and accelerated coarsening accompany these shape changes.
+Our work shows how active stresses can reshape the morphology and dynamics of multiphase systems, offering new insight into the physics of internally driven phase-separated fluids.